Indian Ocean Islands

 From 1 October 2020, Mauritian nationals, residents and tourists travelling for long stays are allowed entry to Mauritius.
 If you are travelling to Mauritius, you are required to take a COVID-19 PCR test before departure, have confirmed accommodations and complete the passenger health declaration and locator forms.

 A certificate of a negative COVID-19 PCR test administered between 5 and 7 days prior to the date of boarding at the last point of embarkation.

 Arriving passengers will have to undergo a COVID‑19 PCR test on the day of arrival at the airport and after 7 and 14 days.
 If they test positive for COVID‑19, they will be transferred to a public medical institution for treatment.

-- A printed COVID-19 PCR certificate is preferred and must be presented at the health counter in MRU airport.
+A printed COVID‑19 PCR test certificate is preferred and must be presented at the health counter on arrival.

 Incoming passengers to Mauritius must their Public Health Covid-19 Passenger Health Self-Declaration Form and Passenger Locator Form which must be handed over to the Ministry of Health and Wellness counters upon their arrival

 Passengers must hold a travel package including accommodation, on a full board basis, at a designated hotel for a mandatory 14‑day in‑room quarantine.
 Passengers must hold proof of purchase and the travel package has to be booked from the .